OpenBMB/MiniCPM-V/README.md

 ##### Voice Cloning

-MiniCPM-o-2.6 can also do zero-shot text-to-speech, aka **Voice Cloning**.
+MiniCPM-o 2.6 can also do zero-shot text-to-speech, aka **Voice Cloning**.
 With this mode, model will act like a TTS model.

 <details>
 <summary> Click to show Python code running MiniCPM-o 2.6 with voice cloning. </summary>